iamsoumaditya/LOGIN-PAGE/README.md

 3. Install the project dependencies:

-echo 'INSERT-INSTALL-COMMAND-HERE'
+No dependencies just turn on live server-you're good to go.

 ###  Usage
-Run LOGIN-PAGE.git using the following command: echo 'INSERT-RUN-COMMAND-HERE'
+Run
 ###  Testing
-Run the test suite using the following command: echo 'INSERT-TEST-COMMAND-HERE'
+Run the test suite
 ---
 ##  Project Roadmap